-<Interministerial collaborative projects> • Japan Genomic Medicine Project (described below in II.
-2. (2)) Establishing digital infrastructure in the fields of medical, nursing and health care, including the development and linkage of database functions (described below in II.
+<Integrated projects> • Japan Genomic Medicine Project (described below: II.
+2. (2)) 1) Establishing digital infrastructure in the fields of medical, nursing and health care, including the development and linkage of database functions (described below: II.
 1. (4)) (4) ICT initiatives In terms of the application of ICT to Japanese health and medical information to facilitate its effective use in R&D, it would be fair to say that appropriate digitization and organic integration have not been carried out.
 Accordingly, practical database functions - including the use of big data from electronic medical records and other ICT - must be enhanced without delay.
 In doing so, it is necessary to devise ways of promoting the effective use of such medical information and to put in place social rules that will ensure that all citizens can enjoy the benefits of this.
 Section II.
 1. (1) (a) (i) describes the key initiatives focused on improving case aggregation with a view to implementing efficient clinical research and trials.
 In addition, technology capable of integrating citizens' medical information, health check information, and information from medical receipts in a more flexible format will need to be installed, along with the standardization of data formats and disease classifications, and the establishment of operational rules without delay.
-As the application of ICT to medical information progresses, it will be vital to consider and put in place conditions concerning the handling of medical information when providing it to third parties so that it can be used in research.
-In these deliberations, the need for legislative amendments must be considered.
+Above all, it is necessary to carry out legislative measures about systems for collecting medical information widely, managing and anonymizing it safely, and putting it to practical use.
 There is also a need to promote R&D focused on the comprehensive application of ICT in medical care, including R&D concerning technologies that assist in telemedicine and home medical care, the development and use of biomedical simulation technology, the utilization of data analysis technology for bringing genomic medicine to fruition, and greater use of digital technology in history taking, diagnosis, surgery, and treatment.
-In addition, efforts to ensure the interoperability of systems handling such medical information are required.
+In addition, efforts to ensure the interoperability of systems handling various kinds of information in the medical and other fields are required.
 Accordingly, the government will implement the following measures.

-• Establishing digital infrastructure in the fields of medical, nursing and health care, including the development and linkage of database functions • The Headquarters for Healthcare Policy will be at the heart of efforts to build digital infrastructure that incorporates into a single package mechanisms for ensuring interoperability and portability, which will enable the necessary data to be consolidated from information systems in the fields of medical care, nursing care, and healthcare, according to the purpose of its use, and systems for comprehensively promoting and coordinating such mechanisms.
-In doing so, the Headquarters will collaborate with the IT Strategy Council and relevant ministries and agencies in undertaking the cross-sectoral deliberations required for efficient, effective use of ICT in projects focused on the gathering and analysis of data from medical information, to ensure the interoperability of systems and portability of medical information between such systems.
-More specifically, the government will promote integration to the maximum extent necessary and possible, and will seek to enhance the functions of databases, etc., with a view to facilitating the gathering of information from databases, the nationwide roll-out of regional information-sharing infrastructure, and the sharing of information in home medical care and nursing care. • Upgrading academic information networks • The government will upgrade academic information networks to ensure interoperability between systems handling medical information. • Promoting R&D and demonstrations concerning the comprehensive application of ICT in medical care • To ensure efficient, high-quality diagnosis and treatment throughout each hospital via the utilization of ICT, the government will promote R&D and practical application in relation to next-generation medical device and hospital systems using ICT.
+• Establishing digital infrastructure in the fields of medical, nursing and health care, including the development and linkage of database functions • To build digital infrastructure that incorporates into a single package mechanisms for ensuring interoperability, portability, and extensibility, which will enable the necessary data to be consolidated from information systems in the fields of medical care, nursing care, and healthcare, according to the purpose of its use, and systems for comprehensively promoting and coordinating such mechanisms, the Council on Foundations for Next-Generation Medical ICT will continue to undertake deliberations required for efficient, effective use of ICT. • Upgrading academic information networks • The government will upgrade academic information networks to ensure interoperability between systems handling various kinds of information in the medical and other fields. • Promoting R&D and demonstrations concerning the comprehensive application of ICT in medical care • To ensure efficient, high-quality diagnosis and treatment throughout each hospital via the utilization of ICT, the government will promote R&D and practical application in relation to next-generation medical equipment and hospital systems using ICT.
 In conjunction with this, as well as examining R&D systems, it will consider systems for promoting widespread use, which will be vital to R&D in the field of medical ICT.
-Developing more advanced simulation technology • Through simulations using state-of-the-art supercomputers such as K computer, the government will strive to bring innovative medical care to fruition.
-For example, the Cardio Simulator, which replicates everything down to the molecular level, will be used to consider therapies and evaluate the effects of drugs by shedding light on the pathology of intractable diseases. • Upgrading the handling of medical information, etc.
+Developing more advanced simulation technology • To strengthen infrastructure for using supercomputer-based simulation techniques to make medical care and drug discovery processes more sophisticated and to encourage their use by pharmaceutical companies, the government will develop cutting-edge supercomputers that will assist in promoting efficient drug discovery. • Upgrading the handling of medical information, etc.